shre-db/A-Curious-FFN/README.md

 4. **Create and train a Feed Forward Network.**<br>
   Define an Abstract Base Class called BaseCuriosity, create concrete class called CuriousFFN which inherits from the ABC and nn.Module, initialize attributes as defined by ABC.
-Modify the `__call__` method to allow 'standard' and 'curious' modes, define forward (standard mode) and curiosity methods (curious mode), instantiate the class and train the model on non-manipulated data, visualize the performance.
+Modify the `__call__` method to allow 'standard' and 'curious' modes, define forward (standard mode) and curiosity (curious mode) methods, instantiate the class and train the model on non-manipulated data, visualize the performance.

 5. **Perform a few preliminary tests on standard and curious modes.**<br>
-  Apply transformations to the test image and predict with both modes to validate whether the model is functional or not.
+  Apply transformations to a few test images and predict with both modes to validate whether the model is functional.

 6. **Define versatility score as a performance measure for quantifying the impact of artificial curiosity on model performance.**<br>
   Versatility score is the difference between performance of the model in curious and non-curious modes.
-Minimum and Maximum value of versatility score are 0 and 1.
+Minimum and Maximum value of versatility score are 0 and 1 respectively.
 Any of the standard performance measures like accuracy score or others can be used for calculating versatility score.

 7. **Prepare the test images.**<br>
-  Define rules for transformations to be applied on test data that complies with the scope of the defined curiosity, apply  transformation to the images in the testloader, as a preliminary check for conducting experiments predict using standard and curious modes, finally record the performance and calculate versatility.
+  Define rules for applying transformations to the test data that complies with the scope of the defined curiosity, apply  transformation to the images in the testloader, as a preliminary check for conducting experiments predict using standard and curious modes, finally record the performance and calculate versatility.

 8. **Conduct an experiment to test the impact of artificial curiosity on model performance.**<br>